BME-UNITE/bmeunite/seminars.md

 ### Can I attend?

 Yes!
-Please fill out [this form](https://forms.gle/eWaTfMRG2kXzVjrq8) and you will receive the webinar information from the organizers.
+You can find the webinar links on the [seminar schedule](/seminar-schedule/).